Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Important Checks Before Buying a Swiss Shelf Company

-No pending legal proceedings.
-A search of Swiss debt enforcement records (Betreibungsregisterauszug) confirms that no enforcement proceedings have been initiated against the company.
+3. Debt enforcement register extract (Betreibungsregisterauszug).
+A search of Swiss debt enforcement records confirms that no enforcement proceedings have been initiated against the company.
+Request this directly from the Betreibungsamt in the canton of the company’s registered office.

-Bank account status.
+4. Bank account status.
 Confirm whether the company holds an active bank account and, if so, its current balance and transaction history.
 An account with any unexplained transaction history should be treated as a disqualifying factor.

 Shelf Company vs Fresh Formation vs Operating Company: Decision Matrix